: All right, what do you need, besides a miracle? Neo

-- The Matrix: "Guns.
+- The Matrix (original): "Guns.
 Lots of guns."
 This one is more like a mall of weapons.

-- And again in Reloaded, when Neo and the Merovingian's hitmen start looting the wall of weapons in his castle during their fight.
+- And again in The Matrix Reloaded, when Neo and the Merovingian's hitmen start looting the wall of weapons in his castle during their fight.

 - Crouching Tiger, Hidden Dragon.
 Yu Shu Lien is using a Wall of Weapons to try to defeat Jen Yu who wields the legendary sword Green Destiny.